CRISES IN THE CAPITALIST SYSTEM

 Hitler ignored the ultimatum.

-As a result, Britain declared war on Germany, and France followed suit on the same day, marking the official outbreak of World War II.
+As a result, Britain declared war on Germany, and France followed on the same day, marking the official outbreak of World War II.

 EFFECTS OF THE SECOND WORLD WAR